dubyte/sparkpluggw/README.md

 By default, it will listen to `prometheus/#`.

-The format for the topics is as follow:
+The format for the topics is as follows:

 [Link to 2.1AB specification](https://s3.amazonaws.com/cirrus-link-com/Sparkplug+Topic+Namespace+and+State+ManagementV2.1+Apendix++Payload+B+format.pdf)